Exporting to Colombia

 In this section, you’ll find an quick description of Colombia as an export market and some suggestions for getting started.

-Visit the export.gov page on Colombia to get an overview of economic conditions and opportunities.
+Visit the Trade.gov page on Colombia to get an overview of economic conditions and opportunities.
 Access the U.S. Commercial Service Market Research Library containing more than 100,000 industry and country-specific market reports, authored by our specialists working in overseas posts.

 The Library Includes:

 Contact your local U.S. Export Assistance Center for advice and support on exporting to Colombia.
 Contact a Trade Specialist Near You.

 Contact your local Small Business Development Center (SBDCs): Starting a business can be a challenge, but there is help for you in your area.